 - do anything which you authorise or consent to us doing; or

 - take any action we are required or authorised by law to take.

 We may also use your personal information in the course of the events and conduct of the activities identified above.

-If you do not provide us with your personal information, it is generally not possible for us to provide you with the products or services you have requested (for example, to issue you tickets to performances).
+If you do not provide us with your personal information, it is generally not possible for us to provide you with the products or services you have requested (for example, to issue you tickets to events).